Produce

 1

-Wash carrots thoroughly under running water before eating, peeling, or cutting.
+Wash carrots thoroughly under running water before peeling or cutting, even if you plan to peel them.

 2

-Prevent cross-contamination by using separate cutting boards and utensils for produce and raw meats.
+Prevent cross-contamination by using separate cutting boards and utensils for produce and raw meat, poultry, or seafood.

 3